Shannon Johnson Kershner

 Before and during her time at seminary, Shannon served as Pastoral Intern at urban congregations in Texas and Georgia, including Central Presbyterian Church in downtown Atlanta.
 Her first call upon graduating was as Associate Pastor at the Woodlands Community Presbyterian Church in The Woodlands, Texas (1999–2002).

-From there she was called to Woodhaven Presbyterian Church in Irving, Texas, in the middle of the Dallas/Fort Worth metroplex, where for seven years she served as Head of Staff (2002–2009) before being called as Head of Staff to her current congregation, Black Mountain Presbyterian Church, just outside the gates of the Montreat Presbyterian Conference Center in North Carolina.
+From there she was called to Woodhaven Presbyterian Church in Irving, Texas, in the middle of the Dallas/Fort Worth metroplex, where for seven years she served as Head of Staff (2002–2009) before being called as Head of Staff to Black Mountain Presbyterian Church, just outside the gates of the Montreat Presbyterian Conference Center in North Carolina.

 Shannon is a member of the strategy team of the NEXT Church movement in the PCUSA.
 As Shannon describes it, “NEXT Church is an organic movement within the PCUSA that began when some pastors got together for honest conversation about what might be next for our denomination. . . .
 NEXT is committed to encouraging healthy tissue in the life of the church.
 We are committed to strengthening relationships between healthy leaders in our denomination, as well as between congregations.
 We desire to be a platform for folks who are doing innovative and good ministry to tell their story so that all of us can learn from it.”

 Shannon’s sermons have been published in the Journal for Preachers and Lectionary Homiletics, and she has been a preacher and worship leader at various worship and preaching conferences.

 Shannon is married to Greg Kershner, a financial advisor who, like Shannon, has a Masters of Divinity degree from Columbia Seminary.
 They have two children, Hannah, a tenth-grader, and Ryan, a sixth-grader.

 • • •